 Meet Your New SBA President

-Brian Leung takes office as Student Bar Association president March 1, following in the footsteps of third-year law student Adam Wolk.
+Ryan Quillian took office as Student Bar Association president on March 1, following in the footsteps of third-year law student Brian Leung.

 Founded in 1819, the University of Virginia School of Law is the second-oldest continuously operating law school in the nation.
 Consistently ranked among the top law schools, Virginia is a world-renowned training ground for distinguished lawyers and public servants, instilling in them a commitment to leadership, integrity and community service.